aaronrai24/DollarDiscordBot/markdown/patch_notes.md

 - Added a new command, `!spotify_playlist (playlist name)`, that allows users to search for playlists on Spotify.
 This command will play the first result found on Spotify.
 - Added a new command, `!lofi`, that plays lofi playlist on Spotify.

-### ETA to Work Notifications

-- Added a new feature that DMs users with an ETA to work based on their home address and work address.
-This feature is activated by setting the home and work addresses using the `/updateuserinfo` command.
-The ETA is calculated using the Google Maps API.
-- DMs are sent at 6:30 AM every weekday morning.
-This feature is disabled on weekends.

-### Weather Notifications

-- Added a new feature that DMs users with the weather forecast for the day.
-This feature is activated by setting the home address using the `/updateuserinfo` command.
-The weather forecast is calculated using the OpenWeatherMap API.
-- DMs are sent at 6:30 AM every morning.
-This feature is disabled on weekends.

 ### Embed Creator

 - Added a new feature that allows users to create custom embeds using the `!embed` command.